 He met his end as the result of a real-life game of thrones.
 Henry VI stood to inherit both the English and French thrones, but the House of York imprisoned him during the War of the Roses.
-Shortly after Edward IV seized the throne in 1471, Henry VI was allegedly stabbed while praying in Wakefield Tower, which his ghost haunts to this day.
-His ghost appears at the last stroke of midnight.
+Shortly after Edward IV seized the throne in 1471, Henry VI was stabbed while praying in Wakefield Tower, which his ghost haunts to this day.
+He appears at the last stroke of midnight.

 Lady Jane Grey